Religion and Common Sense

 And God said let us make man in our image, after our likeness."

-The word "us" is an unfortunate choice of words to describe a God that sounds like a multiple personality that talks to Himself.
-Multiple personalities and talking snakes are not characters to which I would offer my allegiance.
-Perhaps this description was a compromise between monotheists (single God) and polytheists (many gods).
-In any case, this multiple personality God will go ahead and create Adam and Eve, the first humans.
+The word "us" is an unfortunate choice of words that reminds the reader that this God is a multiple personality that talks to Himself.
+Perhaps this unfortunate description was a compromise between the monotheists who favored a single God and polytheists who preferred many gods.
+In any case, this single God with multiple personalities decided to create Adam and Eve, the first humans.

 "And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
 And the Lord God caused a deep sleep to fall upon Adam, and he slept: and he took one of his ribs, and closed up the flesh... and the rib which the Lord God had taken from man, made he a woman, and brought her unto the man…..
 "And on the seventh day God ended his work… and he rested…"

-This magical story might fascinate a three-year-old but may disappoint an intelligent adult with a college education.
-Even if you concede that the seven days could mean seven millennium, or even seven million years, the fact remains that time is a human invention that does not apply to God because God lives in eternity.
-It is useless to argue this point with true believers who fear that if you change even one word of scripture, it could throw the entire Bible into doubt.
+This incredible story of the origin of the species might win over a three-year-old but what can we hope for from a mature adult with a college education in science?
+Even if you concede that the seven days decided by the author could mean seven millennium, or even seven million years, the fact remains that the time factor is irrelevant – merely a human invention that does not apply because God lives in eternity.
+It is useless to argue this with people who fear that if you change even one word of scripture, it could throw the entire Bible, and their faith, into doubt.

-After the seven days of creation, all-powerful God became tired and needed to rest.
+After the seven days of creation, God became tired and needed to rest.

-As the narrative continues, God creates the Garden of Paradise and the first humans, which he names Adam and Eve.
+As the narrative continues, God creates the Garden of Paradise and turns dust and a rib into the first humans, which he names Adam and Eve.
 Apparently, there is nothing much for them to do except wander around and enjoy the beauty and perfection of the Garden.
-The only restriction God requires of them is to stay away from the Tree of Knowledge of Good and Evil.
+The only restriction God places on them is to stay away from the Tree of Knowledge of Good and Evil – the first Prohibition.

-Eventually Eve grows tired of perfect happiness and becomes curious about the tree.
-Her interest is helped along by the appearance of the talking snake, who urges her to try one of the apples.
-The talking snake, it turns out, is Satan, the rebellious angel whom God cast into Hell, but who mysteriously shows up to promise Eve that if she eats the apple she will become as wise and powerful as God.
-With such a persuasive argument from the exquisite talking serpent, Eve gives in to her desire for power and knowledge.
+Eventually Eve grows bored with eternal happiness and becomes curious about the tree.
+Her curiosity is encouraged by the appearance of a talking snake aka Lucifer, God’s arch enemy who urges her to try one of the apples.
+The talking snake is also Satan the rebellious angel whom God cast into Hell, but who mysteriously escapes at just the right moment to promise Eve that if she eats the apple she will become as wise and powerful as God.
+With such a persuasive argument from this magnificent, bejeweled serpent, Eve gives in to her desire for power and knowledge.
 When Adam shows up, she persuades him to have a taste of power and knowledge, also.
-By eating the apple and disobeying God, they have now lost their innocence.
-They have also become aware of their naked bodies and decide to cover their private parts with fig leaves.
-Before long, God, Who is everywhere and knows everything, "discovers" them hiding and covering their nakedness.
-He listens to their story of guilt before He orders them out of the Garden and into a primitive world of suffering and struggle.
-This explains how we ended up in our present situation
+By eating the apple and disobeying God, they have gained the knowledge of good and evil.
+They have also become aware of their nakedness and decide to cover their private parts with fig leaves.
+Before long, God, shows up and wants to know what is going on.
+He is shocked as He listens to their story and then orders them out of the Garden and into the real world.
+Having completed his mission, Satan returns to Hell - and here we are.

-As I read this story, I cannot help but wonder: Why would God put the Tree of Knowledge of Good and Evil in the garden in the first place if did not want them to eat the fruit?
-Moreover, why does God need to test them if He already knew the outcome?
-Further, why put Satan in the garden to trap Eve?
+As I read this story, I cannot help but wonder: Why would a loving, caring God put the Tree of Knowledge of Good and Evil in the garden in the first place if did not want His beloved children to eat the fruit?
+Why does God need to run a test if He is omniscient?
+Why did He send Lucifer on such a mission and then pretend He did not know what was going on?

 Cain and Abel

-After God evicted Adam and Eve from the Garden of Eden, they began a life of struggle and suffering, as solid organisms.
-They became sexually active and Eve gave birth to Cain and Abel, a farmer and a herdsman.
+After God evicted Adam and Eve from the Garden of Eden, they began a life of struggle and suffering.
+They discovered sex and Eve gave birth to Cain and Abel, who became a farmer and a herdsman.
 Apparently, God preferred slaughtered sheep to vegetables and favored Abel over Cain.
-This seemed unfair to Cain who settled the score by killing his brother, Abel.
-For unknown reasons, God was not around when the first murder took place or He could have prevented it.
-Again, we have a contradiction from the author.
-Later, when God "discovers" what happened He becomes angry, places a mark on Cain and banishes him to the land of Nod where he meets his wife and starts a family!
+This seemed unfair to Cain who settled the score by killing Abel.
+Once again, God was not there to save Abel so we have another contradiction from God who is channeling His account of what happened through the writer.
+Later, when God finally arrives and "discovers" what happened He becomes angry, places a mark on Cain and banishes him to the land of Nod where he meets his wife and starts a family.
+And its all true!

 Noah and the Flood